Do you find yourself easily irritated when you take modafinil? Does it feel as though your patience for people has reached an all-time low?

-While modafinil is an excellent productivity enhancing drug, irritability can be an undesirable side-effect.
-It can become an issue when you’re at work or school and need to interact with people throughout the day.
+While modafinil is an excellent productivity enhancing drug, irritability can be an undesirable side-effect— especially when you’re at work or school and need to interact with people throughout the day.

-Here’s why modafinil can make you feel this way, and how to manage it effectively.
+Here’s why modafinil can make you feel irritable, and how to manage it effectively.

 We have a natural threshold for tolerating stress.
 When we’re fed, healthy, and well-rested this threshold is high.
 This means we can easily tolerate small annoyances or frustrations and are much better at shrugging them off throughout the day.